How to Stop a Dog from Chewing Their Bed

 Make sure that your dog has plenty of toys and bones to hold their attention.
 For dogs that need extra supervision and stimulation, try providing varied types of toys, rotating them out every few days, so they stay interested.

 It can also be helpful to identify the times of day when your dog is especially likely to chew and provide them with a puzzle toy filled with something delicious to keep them occupied.

 Anxiety-induced chewing can be aggressive and harmful to your pup.
 Especially when involving a cloth bed full of stuffing, pieces can become lodged in a dog’s digestive tract, leading to serious health issues.
-Does your dog display symptoms of anxiety?

-Oftentimes, anxiety chewers are the hardest to stop.
+Often, anxiety chewers are the hardest to stop.
 Because of this, it is important to arm yourself with the best products that will withstand your dog's teeth while you work with them to eliminate anxiety-inducing triggers and train them to find other outlets.